 7 Good Reasons to Buy a Carbon Steel Pan

-If you are looking for a healthier alternative to Teflon and are not happy with the performance of your cast iron cookware, you may want to consider purchasing a carbon still pan.
-It can do nearly everything that your heavy cast iron pan can, but for some cooking tasks, a carbon still pan might outperform a cast iron one.
+If you are looking for a healthier alternative to Teflon and are not satisfied with the performance of your cast iron cookware, consider purchasing a carbon still.
+It can do almost everything your heavy cast iron skillet can do, but for some cooking tasks, a carbon still pan might outperform a cast iron skillet.

 Here are several reasons why you should consider adding carbon steel pans to your cookware arsenal:

-1. The main advantage of using carbon steel for cooking comes from its weight.
-Being lighter in weight than cast iron, carbon steel cookware is easier to lift, shake, and turn, making it more comfortable to use for older people and individuals with weak hands.
+1. The main advantage of using carbon steel for cooking is its weight.
+Carbon steel cookware is lighter than cast iron and is easier to lift, shake and turn, making it more comfortable to use for the elderly and those with weak hands.

-2. Carbon steel cookware has an amazing temperature response and exceptional heat distribution qualities.
-It heats up much faster and cools more quickly than cast iron, allowing for more control over the cooking process.
-When you change the heat settings on your stove, this cookware will adapt almost instantly.
+2. Carbon steel cookware has an amazing temperature response and exceptional heat distribution properties.
+It heats up and cools down much faster than cast iron, allowing for greater control over the cooking process.
+When you change your stove’s heat settings, this cookware adjusts almost instantly.

-3. Black steel cookware is extremely durable and long-lasting.
-Carbon steel is 99 percent iron, which makes it less brittle than cast iron.
-Physical abuse may cause the pan to bend but it will not break.
+3. Black steel cookware is extremely durable and long lasting.
+Carbon steel is 99 percent iron, making it less brittle than cast iron.
+Physical abuse may cause the pan to bend, but will not break it.
 With proper use and care, it will last for decades.

-4. After proper seasoning, the pan will develop a fairly decent nonstick surface.
-It may take several rounds of seasoning before it becomes fully non-stick, however.
-Unlike standard non-stick pans, the non-stick properties will improve over time and with regular use.
+4. Once properly seasoned, the pan will develop a pretty good non-stick coating.
+However, it may take several seasoning passes to become completely nonstick.
+Unlike traditional non-stick pans, the non-stick properties improve over time and with regular use.

-5. Unlike standard non-stick pans, a carbon steel pan can withstand very high temperatures which makes it perfect for searing.
-You can also heat the pan empty without ruining it, and it won’t release chemicals when exposed to high heat (like a Teflon pan).
+5. Unlike traditional non-stick pans, a carbon steel pan can withstand very high temperatures, making it perfect for searing.
+You can also heat the pan empty without damaging it, and it doesn’t release chemicals when exposed to high heat (like a Teflon pan).

-6. You can’t permanently destroy the non-stick finish, as this pan doesn’t have a synthetic coating that can peel off.
-When the seasoning is stripped off, the pan can simply be reseasoned.
+6. You cannot permanently destroy the nonstick coating because this pan does not have a synthetic coating that can peel off.
+Once the spices are removed, the pan can easily be seasoned again.

-7. A carbon steel skillet is an extremely versatile cookware item and you can use it almost for everything.
+7. A carbon steel skillet is an extremely versatile piece of cookware that you can use for almost anything.
 Black steel cookware is compatible with all heat sources, including induction cooktops.

 Frying pan carbon steel